 It also struggles around sudden regime shifts such as gap events and volatility spikes.
 Because WMA gives extra weight to the newest bars, one extreme candle can pull the line sharply, making the average look like it “turned” when the broader structure is still uncertain.

 A common failure mode is treating a WMA crossover as a complete trading plan.
 Crossovers are delayed by design, and in choppy markets they can stack losses quickly.
 WMA is better as context for price structure than as a standalone trigger.
+For structured approaches to reducing false signals from moving average crossovers, see moving average crossover rules that reduce whipsaws.

-It tends to work best in directional markets where price respects a rising or falling average, and it tends to fail in ranges, high-chop environments, and around sudden volatility events.
-Pick a period that matches your holding horizon, focus on slope and interaction, and combine it with price structure so the average supports decisions instead of dictating them.
+It tends to work best in directional markets where price respects a rising or falling average and pullbacks are orderly.
+It tends to fail in ranges, high-chop environments, and around sudden volatility events.